+Syntax mspfet_settlingtime=delay

-delay The delay in milliseconds.
+Parameters delay The delay in milliseconds.

+For use with The C-SPY TI MSP-FET driver.

-Description Use this option to specify a delay that will be used between switching on the target VCC and starting the identification of the ARM device.
+Description Use this option to specify a delay that will be used between switching on the target VCC and starting the identification of the Arm device.

-Project>Options>Debugger>TI MSP-FET>Setup>Target VCC>Settling time voltage The target VCC voltage in mV.
+ĪË Project>Options>Debu gger>TI MSP-FET>Setup>Target VCC>Settling time